Sage Traveling

+This ramp leads from the entrance down into the Agora.
 Ancient Agora wheelchair access is possible via the north entrance on Adrianou street.
 There is flat access at the entrance followed by a 15 m long ramp going down into the Agora (3 star flatness).
 The ancient street known as the Panathenaic Way is at the bottom of the ramp and is covered by firm gravel (4 star firmness).
-There are several steps at the entrance to the museum.

 On your left you will see the a replica of the Stoa of Attalus which houses a museum containing many artifacts excavated from the Ancient Agora.
 Wheelchair access to the museum is provided by a ramp.
 There is a wheelchair accessible restroom at the museum.
-If you turn left you can get to this ramp to get into the museum.

 Throughout the Ancient Agora you will find many remains of columns and statues to view.
 There is some uneven terrain throughout the Ancient Agora but a wheelchair user can still access about 30% of it.
 Because there are few obstructions you will actually be able to view about 70% of it.